vmware/container-service-extension/docs/cse3_0/CSE_SERVER_MANAGEMENT.md

 ![cse-install](img/cse-server-installation.png)
 <a name="cse30-greenfield"></a>
-When CSE 3.0 is hooked to Cloud Director >= 10.2, CSE installation command `cse install -c config.yaml` does two additional steps than what has been mentioned in the above diagram.
+When CSE 3.0 is connected to Cloud Director 10.2, CSE installation command `cse install -c config.yaml` does two additional steps than what has been mentioned in the above diagram.

-1. Prepares the environment for Providers to be able to perform organization VDC enablement for native clusters.
+1. Prepares the environment for Providers to be able to perform organization virtual datacenter enablement for native clusters.
 Refer [how to enable ovdc(s) for native deployments](TEMPLATE_MANAGEMENT.html#cse30-restrict_templates) for more details on how CSE3.0 leverages placement policies to restrict k8 deployments on organizational virtual datacenters (ovdcs).
 2. Registers defined entity schema for native clusters.
-As a side effect, `cse:native cluster entitlement` right bundle gets created in the Cloud Director and all native cluster operations will be guarded by these rights.
+As a side effect, `cse:native cluster entitlement` right bundle gets created in the Cloud Director and all native cluster operations are guarded by these rights.
 Invoke below API to get a detailed view of native defined entity schema - `https://<vcd-ip>/cloudapi/1.0.0/entityTypes/urn:vcloud:type:cse:nativeCluster:1.0.0`

 The `cse install` command supports the following options: